afnom/missing-semester/_2025/shell-advanced.md

 To run processes in the background, the `&` (ampersand) character can be appended to a command to run it in the background.
 This turns it into a *job*.
 The current job number, as well as system process ID should be printed after running the command, for example `[1] 381`.
 Try running `sleep 5 &` and `sleep 5` and notice the former allows you to still use the shell while it runs.
 Running `ps` soon after the backgrounded command should also show the `sleep` process in the shell process list.

-**Note**: Even if processes are run backgrounded, output may be sent to the terminal, if you don't want to see the output consider hiding STDOUT and STDERR by using `&>/dev/null` to redirect the program's output.
+**Note**: Even if processes are run backgrounded, output may be sent to the terminal.
+If you don't want to see the output, consider hiding STDOUT and STDERR by using `&>/dev/null` to redirect the program's output.

 To background a currently running process, we can suspend and background it.
 As an example.
 Let's run `sleep 15`, enter `Ctrl+Z` to suspend the program (there should be an output of the job ID, for example `[1]+`), then run `bg [JOB ID]` (usually 1).
 Run `ps` again to see the process running in the background.
 A better way to monitor jobs in the shell is by running `jobs`, which should list any currently running jobs alongside their IDs.